 Just like windows let in smoke, vents and cracks do the same.

 Grab sheets, blankets, towels, and any other cloth material you can get your hands on and run them under cold water in your sink, shower, or bathtub.

-Next, stuff the wet cloth around the cracks under your doors and cover up any vents such as for heat or air conditioning.
+Next, stuff the wet cloth around the cracks under your doors and cover up any vents, such as heat or air conditioning.

-This will help keep smoke out while you wait for rescuers.
+This will help keep smoke out and help to prevent smoke inhalation while you wait for rescuers.

-Even if you have already called 9-11 to share your location, and particularly if you are unable to get in touch with them, you can help rescuers locate you more efficiently by signaling your location.
+Even if you have already called 9-11 to share your location, and particularly if you are unable to get in touch with emergency personnel, you can help rescuers locate you more efficiently by signaling your location.

 Using a flashlight or lightly colored cloth, wait at the window and signal rescuers by waving down to them.

 You can also open a window slightly to signal to rescuers using your cloth or flashlight, but be prepared to close the window if it makes the smoke condition worse.